Amédée-François-Régis de Pérusse des Cars: Career

+Following the French Revolution and the destruction of the family château, the family went into exile in England.
+Des Cars was commissioned as an officer in the British 7th Light Dragoons (Hussars) and served with this regiment during the Peninsular War (1809–1814).
+He participated in the retreat to La Coruña (1808–09) and the battle fought there on January 16, 1809.
+After a period in Ireland (1810–1812), the regiment returned to Spain and fought through the Pyrenees and southern France.
+Des Cars participated with the 7th Hussars in the Battle of Orthes and the attack on Toulouse.
+In 1847, he applied for and received the Military General Service Medal, with clasps: Corunna, Orthes and Toulouse.
+He resigned his position as lieutenant in the 7th Hussars at the (apparent) end of the war in 1814 and returned to France.

 A member of the French army known as the Hundred Thousand Sons of Saint Louis, he participated in the 1823 expedition mobilized by the Bourbon King of France, Louis XVIII, to help the Spanish Royalists restore King Ferdinand VII of Spain to the absolute power of which he had been deprived during the Liberal Triennium.
 The Duke also commanded the 3rd division during the French conquest of Algeria in June 1830.

 Upon the death of Jean-François de Pérusse des Cars, the 1st Duke of Cars, at Tuileries Palace on 10 November 1822 without male issue, the dukedom became extinct.
 (Note: Jean-François de Pérusse des Cars, 1st Duke of Cars, was a first cousin of Amédée's father, both being grandsons of Louis François de Pérusse des Cars, Comte des Cars and Marquis de Pranzac.)
 However, the title was renewed on 30 May 1825 for Amédée.
 Since its renewal, the title has been inherited by a son of the preceding Duke and remains extant to this day.

 In 1828, he bought the Château de La Roche-de-Bran in Montamisé, Vienne.
 The Château was destroyed by fire by the Nazis in 1944 during World War II.